Phil-Barber/phil-barber/src/pages/books/normal-people.md

 of how the world was and the nerves of leaving a small town, moving away from my parents to university.
 Normal People captured all that perfectly.

-Dissapointingly the second half lost me slightly.
+Disappointingly the second half lost me slightly.
 I was still invested in the protagonists but felt less and less that these people were real.
 Marianne's decline felt tragic and I could follow her experiences and they were believable, horrible, and saddening.